Garcia Pleytes v. United States of America

 Every year hundreds—possibly thousands—of migrants die while crossing into the United States from Mexico.
 The U.S. Border Patrol, within Customs and Border Protection (CBP), is responsible for most emergency aid requests for assistance in the desert, in part because local law enforcement agencies often refer 911 calls for emergency to Border Patrol when Spanish-speaking individuals call seeking help.
 Border Patrol’s role as an emergency services provider at the border is directly at odds with its role as an immigration enforcement agency.

 Documentation by No More Deaths (NMD), a border aid organization, suggests that Border Patrol has often failed to carry out its search and rescue responsibilities: in 63% of all border distress calls referred to Border Patrol, the agency did not conduct any confirmed search or rescue mobilization.
 And when Border Patrol does initiate searches, they are significantly less effective when compared to searches for missing or lost U.S. citizens.
 Some Border Patrol searches last less than a day, or scarcely an hour.
 Documentation by local human rights organizations shows that in over 100 cases over a two-year period, Border Patrol agents actively interfered with family and humanitarian-organization led search efforts.
 In April 2019, NMD and the Center for Constitutional Rights (CCR) filed a Freedom of Information Act (FOIA) request seeking information about CBP’s practices and policies relating to emergency services it claims to provide along the U.S.-Mexico border.
 In February 2021, after CBP failed to provide records for over 20 months, NMD and CCR filed a complaint seeking to compel an immediate, expedited search for and disclosure of requested records.
 The government filed its answer to the complaint in March 2021.
-As of November 2022, CBP’s production of responsive material is ongoing.
+CBP has finished producing documents, and plaintiffs are now determining whether to pursue litigation over any of the documents CBP withheld during production.

 Documents: